zachgrayio/swift-tensorflow-starter/README.md

 ### 1) Add your model code

 * Add your Swift source files to the to `Sources/STSLibary` directory
 * If you'd like them to be part of the runnable application, add the appropriate calls to the `run()` method of `Application.swift`.
-Otherwise, that's it!
+If you only want to access this code from the REPL, that's it!

 ### 2) Build